VMEX-finance/vmex/packages/contracts/README.md

 Run `npm run test`
 These are a separate set of tests than the above unit-tests

+### Check and update uniswapv3 pool addresses with most volume

+Run `yarn get-uniswap-data`
+Copy the ouput in the terminal to markets/aave/commons.ts

 ### VMEX supported assets

 BUSD (L&B only)